-Some examples of triggers are men in general, men with beards, people wearing hats, children, loud noises, being on a leash.
+Some examples of triggers are men in general, men with beards, people wearing hats, children, loud noises, and being on a leash.

 Never approach a dog that appears to be nervous or reactive even if the owner says it’s ok.

 We were camping a week ago and my kids wanted to pat a cute little dog that was walking by with its owner.
-The owner said it’s ok that the dog was friendly.
+The owner said it was ok that the dog was friendly.
 A few moments later my husband walked up and joined us.
 At that moment the dog completely changed and started barking in an aggressive manner.
 The owner told us the dog doesn’t like men.